We challenge the rules

 Dr Jeff Thompson is a New York City law enforcement veteran, former crisis and hostage negotiator, and now a mental health specialist.
 He combines professional experience and academic rigour to save lives.

-Jeff recently won the the 2020 Arts, Education and Law Outstanding International Alumnus
+Jeff won the 2020 Arts, Education and Law Outstanding International Alumnus Award

 News and insights